 - Method Title – Name the shipping method.
 This is visible to customers.

 - Tax Status – Whether the rates includes tax or not.

 - Transportation Mode – Method of transportation that is being used for delivering your products.

-- Avoid – Things to avoid when working out the distance, like Ferries, Tolls etc.
+- Avoid – Things to avoid when working out the distance; None, Tolls, Highways, or Ferries.

 - Distance Unit – Whether to use the Metric or Imperial system for working out distances.

 - Show Distance – Whether to show the actual distance on the cart/checkout pages when presenting the customer with their shipping rate.

 - Show Duration – Whether to show an approximation of how long the delivery would take.

 - Shipping Address – The address from where you are shipping from, this can be your store location or, if you ship from a different location to your store, enter the address of that location here.

 Distance Rate Rules